mikeasilva/handbook-diff/markdown/27-temple-ordinances-for-the-living.md

 27.3.2.5

-#### Who Performs a Temple Marriage or Sealing
+#### Who Performs a Temple Sealing

-A temple marriage or sealing is usually performed by a sealer who is assigned to the temple where the couple will be married or sealed.
-If a family member or acquaintance holds the sealing authority and is assigned to the temple where the couple will be married or sealed, they may invite him to perform the marriage or sealing.
+A temple sealing is usually performed by a sealer who is assigned to the temple where the couple will be sealed.
+If a family member or acquaintance holds the sealing authority and is assigned to the temple where the couple will be sealed, they may invite him to perform the sealing.

 A sealer may also seek First Presidency approval to perform a sealing for his lineal descendants (children, grandchildren, and great-grandchildren) in a temple other than the one to which he is assigned.
 He must receive a letter of authorization from the First Presidency for each such sealing.
 He presents the letter at the temple.

-Members are discouraged from asking General Authorities to perform their temple marriage or sealing.
+Members are discouraged from asking General Authorities to perform their temple sealing.

 27.3.2.6

-#### Appropriate Clothing for a Temple Marriage or Sealing
+#### Appropriate Clothing for a Temple Sealing

 *Bride’s Dress.* A bride’s dress worn in the temple should be white, modest in design and fabric, and free of elaborate ornamentation.
 It also should cover the temple garment.
 Sheer fabric should be lined.